 But our history seems to tell a story of contradictions and violence between philosophy, science and religion, rather than of dialectical union.

 For an exploitative system, it is necessary to establish weakness or violence as the first element of human nature and to normalize violence as the natural way of life.
-Primarily, this legitimizes its own violent existence while also establishing the necessity of the system as the protector against violence from the other.
+Primarily, this legitimizes the system’s own violent existence while establishing the necessity of the same system as the protector against violence from the other.

 So, what is being suggested?
 To have a balanced outlook?

-Our collective past has to be understood dialectically without any exaggeration of either positive or negative aspects.
+Our collective past needs to be understood dialectically without any exaggeration of either positive or negative aspects.